 - b.1.
-This event reveals that multiple failures occurred because Sound Transit does not have better processes in place to ensure our passengers are promptly informed when emergencies occur, nor does Sound Transit have sufficient oversight of our contracted operator. - b.2.
-As the service owner, Sound Transit is liable for the risks related to any incidents or accidents involving 1-Line service.
-Sound Transit contracts the safety response and investigation actions to KCM.
+This event reveals that multiple failures occurred because Sound Transit does not have adequate processes in place to ensure passengers are promptly informed when emergencies occur.
+Furthermore, Sound Transit does not exercise sufficient oversight of its contracted operator. - b.2.
+As the service owner, Sound Transit owns the risk for any incidents or accidents involving 1-Line service.
+Sound Transit contracts the operations, and safety response and investigation actions to KCM.
 Instances such as the Nov.
-26 event require KCM to promptly notify WSDOT and the FTA within reporting thresholds.
+26 event require KCM to promptly notify WSDOT within reporting thresholds.
 However, in this event, KCM interpreted WSDOT's guidance for this event as a passenger transfer and not an emergency evacuation.
 This delayed emergency response, communication protocols, and caused the two agencies to miss required safety reporting deadlines. - b.3.
 Intergovernmental Agreements (IGAs) established between Sound Transit (ST) and King County Metro (KCM) define each agency's roles and responsibilities during emergency & incident management.
-However, ST Operations believes that it does not have any direct authority to respond to emergencies and has contracted response on our behalf to KCM.
-Accordingly, incident roles and responsibilities were solely at the authority of KCM.
-At the time of the event, incident roles & responsibilities were neither clarified nor communicated between ST and KCM. - b.4.
-Link Standard Operating Procedures (SOPs) are developed and agreed upon by both Sound Transit and KCM every 10 years.
-However, prior to the next scheduled update, several Link SOPs critical to incident and emergency protocols should be reviewed and updated to include the following: - Bus Bridge Procedures (2009) - LRV Passenger Transfer & Evacuation Procedure (2017) - LCC Notification of a Disabled Train (2009) - Emergency Train Back-up Procedures (2016)
+However, current contractual language is not clear enough to delineate each agency's roles and responsibilities.
+Sound Transit believes it cannot exercise any direct authority to respond to emergencies and that incident roles and responsibilities were solely at the authority of KCM.
+At the time of the event, incident roles & responsibilities were neither clarified nor communicated between ST and KCM.